-There are two independent, galvanically isolated, synchronization inputs.
-These inputs can be connected directly to the system for voltages up to 24 V. An external series resistor is not necessary.
-The synchronization inputs may be left unconnected when not used.
-The state of each synchronization input is shown by a green LED indicator on the top panel of the controller.
+There is one, galvanically isolated, synchronization input.
+This input can be connected directly to the system for voltages up to 24 V. An external series resistor is not necessary.
+The synchronization input may be left unconnected when not used.
+The state of the synchronization input is shown by a green LED indicator on the top panel of the controller.

-There are two independent, galvanically isolated, synchronization outputs.
-These outputs can be used, for example, to trigger a camera or a slave controller.
-These outputs can be connected directly to the system for voltages up to 24 V. The state of each synchronization output is shown by a yellow LED indicator on the top panel of the controller.
+There is one, galvanically isolated, synchronization output.
+This output can be used, for example, to trigger a camera or a slave controller.
+This output can be connected directly to the system for voltages up to 24 V. The state of the synchronization output is shown by a yellow LED indicator on the top panel of the controller.

-Connector P5 also provides three signals for a non-electrically isolated serial RS485 interface and four signals for two optional and non-electrically isolated external temperature sensors.
+Connector P5 also provides three signals for a non-electrically isolated serial RS485 interface and two signals for one optional and non-electrically isolated external temperature sensor.
 The activity of the serial RS485 interface is shown by a dedicated yellow LED on the top panel of the controller.